Sentosa Central Beach Bazaar

 The party doesn’t end when the sun sets.
 You’ll want to stay till the evening thanks to the Sentosa Central Beach Bazaar.
 You can expect activities like free musical fountain shows and getting to chow down on tasty bites at an International Food Street.

 Marvel at the Sentosa SkyJet, the tallest fountain in SEA

-Relax & enjoy the Sentosa Musical Fountain
+Relax & enjoy the Sentosa Musical Fountain for free

 Image credit: Mount Faber Leisure Group

 Although Wings Of Time only runs at night, its set-up transforms into a free Musical Fountain in the daytime, so you don’t need to wait till the evening to catch waterworks.